 My Leaf Prints need very little in the way of preparation, and combine outdoor play with indoor crafting – perfect for those days when the weather suddenly changes.

-Online resources for nature crafts
+More fun natural crafts for kids: online resources for nature crafts

 If you’d like even more inspiration on nature activities with kids, take a look at these online resources.